GID Link Representative Nobu Shiita

 Psychological counselor and depression advisor, family therapy counselor, etc.

-As a lecturer, she has taught human rights education and staff training for prefectural and municipal governments, students at public and prefectural elementary schools, universities, and vocational schools, teachers, PTA, mental health workers, civil service commissioners, hospitals, and businesses, as well as human rights education workshops for vice principals and vice principals at the Fukuoka Education Office, principals meetings, citizen lectures, prefectural citizen lectures, and many other activities to promote awareness.
+As a lecturer, I have taught human rights education and staff training for prefectural and municipal governments, students at public and prefectural elementary schools, universities, and vocational schools, teachers, PTA, mental health workers, civil service commissioners, hospitals, and businesses, as well as human rights education workshops for vice principals and vice principals at the Fukuoka Education Office, principals meetings, citizen lectures, prefectural citizen lectures, and many other activities to promote awareness.

 Nobu Shiita Profile